| Experience,

 Kuala Lumpur.
 While Mr Lo has made it his hobby to collect expensive

 liquor, Mrs Lo has a passion for designer handbags.
+They both travel

 extensively and in the course of their travels, they have both accumulated